jayzheng98/jayzheng98.github.io/_notes/Online Programming.md

 ```

 ### HJ43 迷宫问题 (Labyrinth problem)
-1. A template for such problem：
+1. A template for such problem:
 ```c
 void dfs(int n, int m){
     maze[n][m]=1;               // Mark this position has been passed